F1 pundit says SHOCK team have ‘broken the back’ of rivals

 The 2024 season began with business as usual, featuring back-to-back Red Bull 1-2s in Bahrain and Saudi Arabia.

-READ MORE: Mercedes driver announcement imminent as team 'offers contract' to F1 star
+READ MORE: Horner announces details of new Red Bull PA's employment terms

-However, a shock DNF due to a rear right brake failure for Max Verstappen, saw Ferrari and Carlos Sainz claim a victory.
+However, a rear right brake failure for Max Verstappen in Australia resulted in a shock DNF, allowing Ferrari and Carlos Sainz to snatch a victory.

-Whilst Red Bull established their dominance once again in Japan, Ferrari are believed to be a lot closer to the team than in previous seasons.
+Despite Red Bull establishing their dominance once again in Japan, Ferrari are a lot closer to them than they have been in previous seasons.

-READ MORE: Here's where Hamilton will make his sensational Ferrari debut next year

 Chandhok names Ferrari ‘second fastest team’